 A Way Out – £46,196 – for the introduction of a transition worker to bridge the gap providing continuity of support for those affected by CSA from childhood to adulthood

-Barnardos – £82,831 – for the addition of a specialist children and young people worker in the field of CSA based with the Cleveland Police Criminal Exploitation Team providing a unique opportunity to focus holistically on the child, providing 1:1 support and co-ordination of any wider needs that the young person may be facing.
-In addition to this Barnardos will provide training and awareness in related to boys affected by CSA to ensure they are supported in a gender informed way enabling them to engage positively with support.
+Barnardos – £82,831.
+This will fund a specialist children and young people worker in the field of CSA based with the Cleveland Police Criminal Exploitation Team.
+The worker will provide a unique opportunity to focus holistically on the child.
+The role will provide 1:1 support and co-ordination of any wider needs, which the young person faces.
+In addition,s Barnardos will provide training and awareness in related to boys affected by CSA to ensure they are supported in a gender informed way enabling them to engage positively with support.

-Eva – £37,500 – for the development of resources for family members affected by CSA including the delivery of 1:1 support focused on emotional resilience (working in partnership with Arch Teesside).
+Eva – £37,500.
+This funding is for the development of resources for family members affected by CSA.
+It will include the delivery of 1:1 support focused on emotional resilience (working in partnership with Arch Teesside).

-The Halo Project – £18,000 – for the development on a BAME pathways for victims of CSA.
+The Halo Project – £18,000.
+This funding is for development of a BAME pathways for victims of CSA.
 This includes the development and delivery of trauma informed training that is delivered in a culturally open and sensitive way.

-Barefoot Research – £5,000 – to support with the project through independent evaluation.
+Barefoot Research – £5,000.
+This funding will support with the project through independent evaluation.